Learn how to efficiently uncap frames and use a honey extractor for your best harvest ever.

 Time consumption for the extraction depends on the Extractor being tangential or radial.
 Tangential extractors seat frames parallel to the center and only extract one side during the spin cycle.
 Radial extractors seat frames perpendicular to the center and will extract both sides at once.

 Brushy Mountain Bee Farm is here to help you get started and grow as a beekeeper.
-Visit us online for more resources or give us a call, 1-800BEESWAX (233-7929), with any questions or concerns.
+Visit them online for more resources or give them a call, 1-800BEESWAX (233-7929), with any questions or concerns.

 The MOTHER EARTH NEWS staff has been featured in videos covering topics from seed starting to skin toner.
 Check out our full collection of wiser living videos on our video page.